 ”The Danes, thanks to their habit to comb their hair every day, to bathe every Saturday, to change their garments often, and set off their persons by many such frivolous devices.
 In this manner, they laid siege to the virtue of the married women, and persuaded the daughters even of the nobles to be their concubines.”

 Yes, this means what you think it does.
 The people of England were such irregular bathers the Vikings were having no trouble seducing their women.
 Of course, they were known for stealing women during their raids, but would you be surprised if some of them may have gone willingly to get away from their smelly husband?!

-All of the above (and more!) inspired our line of beard grooming products and can be found in our Etsy Shop!
+All of the above (and more!) inspired our line of beard grooming products and can be found in our store!

 Know any info about the Viking's grooming habits that we missed?
 Drop a comment below!